Locksbottom: Gallery

-In Film
+In film

-The former 'Fantail Restaurant', with views over and into the village, showing the land where now Saint Michael's Church stands, heavily planted with trees, with unidentified spots along the A21 nearby, may be seen in the now re-released on DVD film, Calling All Cars (1954 film).
+The former 'Fantail Restaurant', with views over and into the village, showing the land where now St Michael's Church stands, heavily planted with trees, with unidentified spots along the A21 nearby, may be seen in the 1954 film, Calling All Cars.

 Culture

 Locksbottom hosts two sports clubs: Locksbottom Cricket Club who compete in the Kent County Village League Division 2.
 Their home ground is Tugmutton Common.
 Locksbottom Town FC are a Sunday League football team, who play in the Orpington & Bromley District Sunday Football League.